-Smartphones and tablets make for an ideal educational tools, and app maker are taking advantage of the power of those mobile devices to create interactive showcases, educational ebooks and even apps for citizen scientists to help in the search for knowledge.
+Smartphones and tablets make for an ideal educational tools, and app makers are taking advantage of the power of those mobile devices to create interactive showcases, educational ebooks and even apps for citizen scientists to help in the search for knowledge.
 Check out 20 of the best science apps for Android and iOS devices.

 Based on Theodore Gray's The Elements, the app by the same title is a lavishly illustrated romp through the periodic table of elements.
 Starting off with an illustrated periodic table, users can tap on each element to see an object composed of it, such as a crystal, toy or sculpture.
 The app also reveals vital facts about the element, including how humans have used that substance throughout history.
 Lavish illustrations, fun facts and the latest information from Wolfram Alpha are combined into a richly interactive app that more than justifies its steep asking price.

 Google's Science Journal app turns your Android device into a portable research station, taking advantage of your phone's sensors to record things like sound levels, light levels, and motion.
 The Science Journal app combines with a series of activities and experiments designed by the Exploratorium that are designed to show kids ages 10+ the basics of the scientific method, as well as basic principles of physics.

 Based on National Geographic's book of the same name, the Ultimate Dinopedia is a lavishly illustrated reference guide to more than 700 discovered dinosaur species.
 Every entry includes art depicting each dinosaur, as well as a rich collection of stories, facts, size comparisons and other neat information.
 Other features take a look at the lost world of the dinosaurs, such as hatchings, migrations and the mystery of their extinction.
 This is the perfect gift for a budding paleontologist, or anyone whose inner child is fascinated with these extinct creatures.